 Zinc supplements may help support the body’s ability to manage acne, especially when it’s caused by a low level of zinc in the blood or skin.

-Zinc deficiency is relatively common and is usually the result of insufficient dietary intake, although some chronic conditions may also prevent the proper absorption of zinc from the intestines.
+Zinc deficiency is usually the result of insufficient dietary intake, although some chronic conditions may also prevent the proper absorption of zinc from the intestines.
+Zinc deficiency is common in elderly, due to reduced ability to absorb zinc from food.
+Vegetarians are also at higher risk of zinc deficiency because they don’t eat meat, which is a good source of zinc.
+Also, beans and grains contain compounds that keep zinc from being absorbed by the body.
+Zinc deficiency can lead to increased levels of DNA damage.
 The typical signs that you may need zinc supplements are diverse, but most often include diarrhea, poor appetite and a compromised immune system.

 Kim J. Dietary zinc intake is inversely associated with systolic blood pressure in young obese women.
 Nutr Res Pract.
 2013 Oct;7(5):380-4. doi: 10.4162/nrp.2013.7.5.380.
 Epub 2013 Oct 1.
 Erratum in: Nutr Res Pract.
 2013 Dec;7(6):519.
 PMID: 24133617; PMCID: PMC3796663.

 Skrajnowska D, Bobrowska-Korczak B. Role of Zinc in Immune System and Anti-Cancer Defense Mechanisms.
 Nutrients.
 2019 Sep 22;11(10):2273.

 If you had spots on your skin, spongy gums that led to the loss of teeth, jaundice and general lethargy, you likely had scurvy from lack of vitamin C. The disease often impacted sailors whose fresh fruit perished long before they made it to the ne...